 Physical custody, on the other hand, is a type of child custody where a parent has the right to have the children live with him or her.
 If the children live primarily with one parent, that parent will be the custodial (main) parent with physical custody, while the other will have visitation rights with the children.

 Let our child custody lawyer at Tammy Karas-Griggs Attorney At Law work with you to determine the best strategy that is advantageous for you and your needs for child custody and child support.
-Contact Tammy Karas-Griggs Attorney At Law for a free consultation today or call (985) 247-0345.
+Contact Tammy Karas-Griggs Attorney At Law for a consultation today or call (985) CUSTODY.

 Serving clients in the communities of Washington Parish, St. Tammany Parish, and Jefferson Parish including Covington, Mandeville, Slidell, Hammond, Ponchatoula, Madisonville, Metairie, Hammond, Kenner, Livingston, and more!